uqee/coretechs-stackedit-workspace/Curaçao Check/AML.md

 -   Ghana,
 -   Jamaica,
 -   Mauritius,

--   Myanmar
+-   Myanmar,

--   Nicaragua
+-   Nicaragua,

--   Pakistan
+-   Pakistan,

--   Panama
+-   Panama,

--   Syria
+-   Syria,

--   Uganda
+-   Uganda,

--   Yemen
+-   Yemen,

--   Zimbabwe
+-   Zimbabwe.

 Players from the FATF list of jurisdictions seen to threaten the international financial system from on-going and substantial money-laundering or terrorist financing activities, as identified on FATF publications, will be refused.

+### 8. Record Keeping

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzcwMTgzOTY1LC04MTQ5Mzk4MDhdfQ==
+eyJoaXN0b3J5IjpbMjEyNTI1OTU2MCwtODE0OTM5ODA4XX0=
 -->